mastwood/mastwood.github.io/index.md

 excerpt: ""
 ---

-I am a PhD Student in Mathematics under the supervision of Dr. Derek Krepski at the University of Manitoba.
+I am a PhD Candidate in Mathematics under the supervision of Dr. Derek Krepski at the University of Manitoba.
 I completed my MSc in Mathematics at Wilfrid Laurier University under the supervision of Dr. Shengda Hu and Dr. Manuele Santoprete.
 Before that, I completed a BSc in Honours Mathematical Physics at University of Waterloo, with a minor in Pure Mathematics and a specialization in Astrophysics.

 ## Published Notes
 This personal website serves two purposes.
 First is to act as a kind of resume, and secondly to distribute my publications openly.